Goodman-lab/DP4-star/README.md

 Scripts to reproduce the SCC plots from the paper are also available [on GitHub](https://github.com/Goodman-lab/SCC).

+Separately, the code necessary to reproduce the IR.Cai results from the paper is also available [on GitHub](https://github.com/Goodman-lab/IR.Cai)

 Functionality from other releases of DP4 (diastereoisomer generation, automatic interpretation of raw NMR data, conformational analysis of 5-membered rings, calculation of DP5 probabilities) has been removed to facilitate easy